psymatix/phplfa/README.md

 6. Jacobian matrix generator

+Comments are included in Class files for formulas etc.

 Usage
 -----
 Sample networks and formats in /xmlnetworks directory and sample files in root directory including non-xml format